-2.1 Pursuant to Ordinance No. 1515, the Employer-Employee Relations Ordinance of the City of Santa Rosa, and applicable state law, Teamsters Local Union 856 is recognized as the sole representative of employees in City's Unit #4 - Support Services, Unit #6 - Professional and Unit #7 -Technical, (collectively, hereinafter "Unit").
+2.1 Pursuant to Ordinance No. 1515, the Employer-Employee Relations Ordinance of the City of Santa Rosa, and applicable state law, the Santa Rosa City Employees' Association was designated by the City of Santa Rosa City Council as the representative of employees in City's Unit #4 - Support Services, Unit #6 - Professional and Unit #7 -Technical, (collectively, hereinafter "Unit").
+The Association has informed the City that, as of the date of execution, the Association is affiliated with Teamsters Local 856.